Why do women have periods?

 Pregnancy starts with a process called implantation,

-where the embryo embeds itself in the endometrium that lines the uterus.
+where the embryo embeds itself in the endometrium that lines the

 The endometrium evolved to make implantation difficult